-- Achievements are correctly shown and unlocked in the game using the Epic Games overlay.
+- Achievements are correctly shown and unlocked in the game using the Social Overlay.

 - Achievements are correctly unlocked in the game and displayed on the game’s product page in the Epic Games Store.

-- Achievements in the Epic Games overlay only show Epic Online Services achievements (without XP, rarity, and tier)
+- Achievements in the Social Overlay only show Epic Online Services achievements (without XP, rarity, and tier)

 Unicode Character Support